 In the simplest public-internet sense, an IP address is the label the rest of the internet uses to talk back to your connection.
 Typically, your Internet Service Provider (ISP) assigns that public-facing address to your modem, router, or gateway, and your devices sit behind it.
 From a business perspective, this is why customer support often asks for an IP: it’s a practical handle that helps correlate logs, firewall rules, and connection paths.
 In our experience, the IP is less like a personal identifier and more like a “return address” for packets on the open internet.

 Importantly, “unique” is contextual.
 Many households, coffee shops, and offices share one public IP among multiple devices via a router, and large providers sometimes share public addresses across many subscribers using carrier-grade NAT.
 Because of that sharing, a public IP can be “your internet exit” without being “your device.”
-When teams forget that nuance, they overestimate what an IP proves—and underestimate how often innocent users get caught in broad IP-based blocks.
+When teams miss that nuance, they overestimate what an IP proves—and underestimate how often broad IP-based blocks catch innocent users.

 2. How IP addressing directs data to the right destination for websites and online requests